The 2021 CJBE Annual Meeting

 Process For Submitting Papers for Presentation at the 2022 CJBE Conference

-March 31, 2021—Proposals due.
+Extended to April 30, 2021—Proposals due.
 Proposals should be short (500 words) for papers or cases.
-All proposals are to be submitted electronically here.
+All proposals are to be submitted electronically via the submission link

 If your paper was accepted for presentation at the 2020 CJBE Conference in Guadalajara, Mexico, and you elected to have it held over to the 2021 CJBE Conference, please resubmit using the link above.